 View all career options

-This pathway provides preparation and the foundation necessary for future academic success in various science and engineering-related fields.
-It is specifically designed for individuals interested in pursuing science and engineering programs at Ontario Tech University (Ontario Tech).
-Students have opportunities to refine their science, mathematics, and communications competencies.
-Some General Arts and Science courses are also transferable to other post-secondary programs.
+This pathway is specifically designed for individuals interested in pursuing science and engineering programs at Ontario Tech University.
+Students will have opportunities to refine their science, mathematics and communications competencies as well as sharpen academic skillsets – foundational capabilities that are necessary for future academic success in various science and engineering-related fields.
+Some General Arts and Science courses may also be transferable to other post-secondary programs.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.